The-OpenROAD-Project/OpenLane/README.md

         ```bash
         export PDK_ROOT=<absolute path to where skywater-pdk, open_pdks, and sky130A reside>
         ```
-    - Default OPENLANE_IMAGE_NAME is efabless/openlane:current.
-If you want to use a different version, run the following before `make mount`:
+    - Default OPENLANE_IMAGE_NAME is dynamically obtained using your current git version.
+If you want to use a specific image, run the following before `make mount`:
         ```bash
         export OPENLANE_IMAGE_NAME=<docker image name>
         ```